 At its root, validation isn’t about agreeing with what your child is saying or doing, it’s about finding something within yourself that taps into the same thing they’re feeling.
 Teens are often looking for an acknowledgement that their feelings are real and valid.

-When a person, and in particular a child or adolescent, feels seen, heard, accepted and not alone, it’s easier for them to understand and move past what happened or what they did, and focus on instead on the underlying thoughts and feelings.
+When a person, and in particular a child or adolescent, feels seen, heard, accepted and not alone, it’s easier for them to understand and move past what happened or what they did, and focus instead on their underlying thoughts and feelings.
 This is where growth, learning and healing happens.

 If you’re struggling to meet your child on his terms in the fallout of problematic behavior, check out our article Healing with your teen through self-exploration to learn about the vital thing you can do as a parent to help your child feel seen and heard.

-Problematic behaviors exhibited by teens—dishonesty, stealing, poor performance at school, aggression, isolation, defiance, and even violence—all stem from unresolved emotional pain.
-When teens hurt, when they suffer with shame, self-hatred, or self-judgement, and they feel helpless and hopeless, resulting in patterns of acting-out and acting-in on themselves.
+Problematic behaviors exhibited by teens—dishonesty, stealing, poor performance at school, aggression, isolation, defiance, and even violence— all stem from unresolved emotional pain, negative self-image and difficulties in relationships.
+When teens hurt, when they suffer with shame, self-hatred, or self-judgement, and they feel helpless and hopeless, this results in patterns of acting-out (violence, aggression, stealing, etc.) and acting-in (self-judgment, self-sabotage, substance use, etc.) on themselves.

 Think of your child’s problematic behavior as a symptom of something much greater.
 If you react only to his acting out—to the symptom—the underlying emotional pain remains unaddressed.
 And receiving discipline, consequences or other negative attention can actually reinforce his shame and self-hatred; subsequent acting out will only get worse.

 As a parent, it hurts to know your child is suffering and in pain, and it’s a natural impulse to coax him to open up to you and go directly into problem-solving mode.
-We meet with families all the time caught in a cycle of parents trying to problem-solve for their children instead of just sitting with them in their pain and discomfort.
-As parents, the overwhelming instinct to problem solve comes naturally — but it can invalidate your child and can reinforce the dynamics of shame and self-criticism that are keeping him stuck — however unintentionally.
+As parents, the overwhelming instinct to problem solve comes naturally — and it can unintentionally invalidate your child and reinforce the dynamics of shame, self-criticism, and dependency that are keeping them stuck.

-So what you can do for your adolescent child to help him when he’s in crisis or acting out?
+So, what can you do for your adolescent child to help him when he’s in an emotional crisis or acting out?

 The answer is validation.

-When you’re presented with a child in crisis, your most important first step is to take stock of your own thoughts and feelings about what’s happening, and separate these out from what your child is going through.
+When you’re presented with a child in emotional crisis, your most important first step is to take stock of your own thoughts and feelings about what’s happening and separate these out from what your child is going through.

-In doing this you can be mindful of your own bias so you don’t perceive your teenager’s words and actions through your own adult filter.
-Feeling triggered, tired, ]frustrated or otherwise overwhelmed by your own complex emotions make validating your child even more challenging, and it’s vital to be aware of your own situation before you react to his.
+In doing this you can be mindful of your own bias, so you don’t perceive your teenager’s words and actions through your own adult filter.
+Feeling triggered, tired, frustrated or otherwise overwhelmed by your own complex emotions can make validating your child even more challenging, and it’s vital to be aware of your own situation before you respond to his.

 Validation nurtures your teen’s mental health, helping them feel safe, worthy and important, which are crucial for their self-self-esteem and identity building.